-Mr. Israel D. Andrews, Consul of the United States, for Canada and New Brunswick, thus peaks of the harbour of Quebec: "The harbour of Quebec, is not unlike that of New York, the sland of Orleans serving as a barrier from a northeast sea, and like Long Island, affording two chaniels of approach.
-A portage of about fifteen miles on both sides of the river not only affords the necessary wharves, but coves of sufficient magniude to float some thirty or forty millions of cubic eet of deals, besides staves, lathwood, &c. resh water tide, rising eighteen feet at "springs", offers no impediment to the shipment of timber the creat business of the port, the vessels so engaged being anchored in the stream (which affords good iolding ground) where the cargoes are floated to hem at every tide."
+Mr. Israel D. Andrews, Consul of the United States, for Canada and New Brunswick, thus speaks of the Harbour of Quebec :-- "The Harbour of Quebec is not unlike that of New York, the Island of Orleans serves as a barrier from the northeast sea, and like Long Island, affording two channels of approach.
+A portage of about fifteen miles on both sides of the river not only affords the necessary wharves, but coves of sufficient magnitude to float some thirty or forty millions of cubic feet of deals, besides staves, lathwood, &c. fresh water tide, rising eighteen feet at 'springs,' offers no impediment to the shipment of timber the great business of the port, the vessels so engaged being anchored in the stream (which affords good holding ground) where the cargoes are floated to them at every tide."